16: Association

 16.7 Goodness-of-Fit Test

-The goodness-of-fit test, often using the chi-square statistic, determines whether the observed distribution of categorical data matches an expected distribution.
-This test is commonly used to assess whether a categorical variable follows a specific distribution or whether the frequencies across categories are equal.
+The Goodness-of-Fit Test is used to determine whether the observed distribution of a categorical variable matches an expected distribution.
+It is commonly applied to test whether a variable follows a specific pattern or whether the frequencies across categories are evenly distributed.
+The expected values can be based on theoretical proportions, prior research, or an assumption of equal probability across categories.

 Assumptions